XinyueZhang831/Upload_tfjs_model_streaming/README.md

   "my-model.json" and "my-model.weights.bin" will be downloaded after clicking "Save Model".

   Note: we can use new words wav data to train model with soft-fft or browser-fft which is in [training](https://github.com/tensorflow/tfjs-models/tree/master/speech-commands/training/soft-fft).
-Soft-fft will create a Sequencial model, and it weight file has different name from demo version.
+Soft-fft will create a Sequencial model, and its weight file has different name from demo version.

 ## Step 3: Embed to website: